ECLIPSE

 GOUDSBLOEM TRIO

 From 2016 to 2020, Mattias Spee formed an ensemble with clarinetist Ana Prazeres and cellist Hadewych van Gent.
-The three met as fellow students of the Conservatory of Amsterdam and proceeded to play together during some of the most formative years of their young careers.
 They named their ensemble after their rehearsal space, which was Mattias’s home in the student housing facility at the Goudsbloemstraat in Amsterdam.